-The HPC recognises that some matters that are referred to the Fitness to Practise Department may be proved on the basis of the documents submitted in support of the complaint.
-However, that does not necessarily indicate that a registrant's current fitness to practise may be impaired.
-In requiring panels to consider the third element of the realistic prospect test, the HPC recognises that registrants may have learnt from the incident giving rise to the complaint and taken steps to adjust their practice to ensure that such matters are unlikely to recur.
-Similarly, panels may be satisfied that an incident that is the subject of a fitness to practise complaint was isolated or a 'one off' error on the part of a registrant.
+The HPC recognises that some matters that are referred to the Fitness to Practise Department may be proved on the basis of the documents submitted in support of the complaint, however, that does not necessarily indicate that a registrant's current fitness to practise may be impaired.
+In requiring panels to consider the third element of the realistic prospect test, the HPC recognises that registrants may have learnt from the incident giving rise to the complaint and taken steps to adjust their practise to ensure that such matters are unlikely to recur.
+Similarly, panels may be satisfied that an incident that is the subject of a fitness to practise complaint was isolated or a "one off" error on the part of a registrant.
 It would not be considered fair or proportionate to refer a matter for a final hearing when there is little or no evidence available to indicate that the registrant's current fitness to practise is impaired.

 ICPs are required to give detailed reasons for their decisions.
-ICP decisions are provided to registrants and complainants and a panel must therefore explain how it reached its decision and outline the evidence that it relied on when making its decision.
+ICP decisions are provided to registrants and complainants and therefore, a panel must explain how it reached its decision and outline the evidence that it relied on when making its decision.

-If a panel decides that there is a case to answer, information about the particulars of the allegation enters the public domain.
-This means we have to inform the four government departments of health (or equivalents) for the UK.
+If a panel decides that there is a case to answer, information about the particulars of the allegations enters the public domain.
+This means we have to inform the four departments of health (or equivalents) for the UK.
 We can also provide information about the allegation to members of the public and employers or any other persons if it is requested.
+The allegation will be published on our website four weeks prior to the final hearing.
+This is done to strike a reasonable balance between the rights of the registrant and the HPC's overriding duty to protect the public.

-In 2009-10 panels of the Investigating Committee met six times per month and considered 499 allegations.
-This number includes ten allegations that were considered at ICP twice, as panels had requested further information.
-Not all of the 772 cases received in 2009-10 (see Table 1, page 9) were considered by an ICP.
-In some cases, investigations were not completed.
+In 2009-10 panels of the Investigating Committee met six times per month and considered 499 allegations to determine whether there was a case to answer in respect of the allegations made.
+This number includes ten allegations that were considered at ICP twice as panels had requested further information.
+Not all of the 772 cases received in 2009-10 (see Table 1, page X) were considered by an ICP.
+In some cases, investigations were not yet completed.
 These cases will be considered in 2010-11, once the case investigations have been completed.
 This means that the number of allegations considered by an ICP in 2009-10 is not reflective of the total number of cases received by the Fitness to Practise Department.

-In 2009 - 10 there was an increase in the number of allegations considered by an ICP.
-In 2008 - 09, 363 cases went to ICP, compared to 499 in 2009 - 10.
-Table 8 and Graph 5 show the percentage of case to answer decisions reached in 2009 - 10.
-The number of allegations where a panel determined that there was a case to answer has risen by one per cent from 2008-09.
+In 2009-10 there was an increase in the number of allegations considered by an ICP.
+In 2008-09, 363 cases went to ICP, compared to 499 in 2009-10.
+Table 8 and Graph 5 show the percentage of case to answer decisions reached in 2009-10.
+The number of allegations where a panel determined that there was a case to answer has risen by only one per cent from 2008-09.

-Table 8 shows the percentage of 'case to answer' decisions made in respect of allegations received for the period 2005-06 to 2009-10.
+Table 8 (below) shows the percentage of 'case to answer' decisions made in respect of allegations received for the period 2005-06 to 2009-10.
 The case to answer rate for 2009-10 was 58 per cent.
+With the exception of 2004-05, the percentage of 'case to answer' decisions made by ICPs has remained stable.
 For the period 2005-06 to 2009-10, on average, 60 per cent of allegations considered by an ICP resulted in a 'case to answer' decision.